The Changes In Creative Work & Entrepreneurship

 The Human Constraint

-The four factors that I’ve listed above were an extension of the classic factors of economics of land, labor, and capital.
+The four factors that I’ve listed above were an extension of the classic factors of the economics of land, labor, and capital.
 While it was useful for examining the factors for industrial capitalist entrepreneurs, for the most part, it’s an antiquated model that doesn’t seem to resonate with the constraints creative entrepreneurs actually feel.
 I’m going to take a stab at a re-categorization here.

 1. Time

-3. Money
+2. Money

-4. Many of us are aware of the role money plays in our ability to do what we want to do.
-Firstly, it’s one of the first things people list as a reason they can’t do what they want to, since they either don’t have the money to do those things or they’re scared that they won’t make enough money doing what they love.
-Secondly, we’re aware of the fact that we can exchange money for time or skills, either by outsourcing or investing money into our own education and development.
+Many of us are aware of the role money plays in our ability to do what we want to do.
+Firstly, it’s one of the first things people list as a reason they can’t do what they want to, since either they don’t have the money to do those things or they’re scared that they won’t make enough money doing what they love.
+Secondly, we’re aware of the fact that we can exchange money for time or skills, either by outsourcing or by investing money into our own education and development.

-5. Focus
+3. Focus

-7. Skills
+4. Skills

-8. In an economic world where the barriers to entry are so low, one of the things that will make the biggest difference between those who are successful and those who aren’t is how skilled the contestants are.
+In an economic world where the barriers to entry are so low, one of the things that will make the biggest difference between those who are successful and those who aren’t is how skilled the contestants are.
 If you’re a top-notch writer to start with, you’re more likely to be able to become a really successful blogger (assuming you can either adjust to the different standards of web writing or hang in there long enough that people show up because of the way you write) than if you were a struggling writer to start with.
-Skill and compassion are what makes people like Pam and Naomi so influential – they’re a rare breed.
+Skill and compassion are what makes people like Pam and Naomi so influential - they're a rare breed.

 As I mentioned last time, you can have each of these elements in spades and still not make it as a creative entrepreneur if you don’t have the E-Factor, but I didn’t want to list it in the elements above because it’s not something that can be exchanged.
 If you’re trying to exchange one of the four elements above for the E-Factor, you’ve put the cart before the horse.